 Share the definition of what a spirit animal is, and get everyone to think about it.
 Each then shares why they likened themselves to that specific animal.
 This is a good self-exploratory exercise for online meetings.

 As part of your virtual environment, you can create a scavenger hunt.
 As people move between rooms in the virtual lobby or exhibition hall, make them keep an eye out for either the company logo, a company product, or anything under the sun!
 As they gather these, whoever finds the most wins!

 3. Virtual Leaderboard

 If you have included a virtual scavenger hunt or trivia session, there can be a board that consolidates scores.
 Create friendly employee competition as they gather their scores and try to outdo one another.
 You can also allocate points to various activities in order to incentivize participation.

-Pro-tip: Encourage employee engagement by providing gifts to the winner, second place runner up, and third place runner up.
+Pro-tip: Encourage employee engagement by providing gifts to the winner, second runner-up, and third runner-up.

-After a long day of meetings and brainstorming, why not end the day with a virtual happy hour.
-You can have gift boxes sent to your employees prior to the meeting with a drink and ask them to hold onto it till the end of the day.
+After a long day of meetings and brainstorming, why not end the day with a virtual happy hour?
+You can have gift boxes sent to your employees prior to the virtual session with a drink and ask them to hold onto them till the end of the day.
 Everyone can then join a group call, or relax in the networking lounge with a drink in hand and some friendly company.